savage-hacker14/audio-to-sheet-music/README.md

 ## Inference
 To simplify the inference process, we have created a Gradio demo which supports uploading a local audio file or using a YouTube link.
-To run the gradio app, please run:
+To run the gradio app locally, please run:
 ```
 python app.py
 ```

+To run a file upload-only version of the Gradio app, it is hosted on [HuggingFace_Hub](https://huggingface.co/spaces/jacob1576/AudioTextHTDemucs).

-Sreenshot of the app is shown below:
+Screenshot of the app is shown below:
 ![GradioDemo1](images/GradioDemo1.png)
 ![GradioDemo2](images/GradioDemo2.png)